 - Bestow wisdom

-The beautiful sapphire represents the month of September and is the birthstone of the astrological signs of Taurus and Virgo.
-Sapphire is also the birthstone of the Chinese zodiac sign of Tiger and expresses the energy of 2 days of the week: Thursday and Saturday.
+The beautiful sapphire represents the month of September and is the birthstone of the astrological signs of both Taurus and Virgo.
+Sapphire is also the birthstone of the Chinese zodiac sign of Tiger and is said to represent the energy of two days of the week—Thursday and Saturday.